Home

 The Board suggested that Baxter's habit of using his PE credential while doing work unrelated to professional engineering might erroneously appear to to the lay person as investing Baxter with additional expertise or credibility.
 Baxter's response (among other things) was that the Board was attempting to stifle his freedom of expression.
 In July, 2009, Baxter once again used his PE credential, contrary to the explicit instructions of the PE Board in Maine.

-A few of the many websites about Baxter listed below:
+A few of the many websites mentioning Baxter are listed below:

 A qrz.com thread about Baxter's Forfeiture